-For guests looking for a private meeting space, two fully equipped boardrooms (52sqm) seating 12 are available for hire.
-Located high-above the city alongside our guestrooms, the boardrooms offer panoramic views of the city below and hotel services such as Room Service may be enjoyed for a relaxing atmosphere.
+For guests looking for a private meeting space, two fully equipped boardrooms (52sqm) with seating for up to 12 people are available for hire.
+Located high-above the city alongside our guestrooms, the boardrooms offer panoramic views of the city below and hotel services such as Room Service may also be enjoyed.

 Extra Notable Features

 Private Dining – A modernist private residence with panoramic bay windows and a spacious open kitchen, drawing guests into the culinary experience of the evening’s sumptuous menu.
-Savour the views of the striking city below at Park Hyatt Tokyo’s Private Dining for your next intimate occasion.
-Reservations can be made for a minimum of 4 persons up to 10.
+Savor the views of the striking city below at Park Hyatt Tokyo’s Private Dining for your next intimate occasion.
+Reservations can be made for a minimum of 4 up to 10 people.

 Hotel and restaurant Awards